JuliaHoepler/MT_JH/README.md

 ### 📁 Medical Insurance Cost Data

-This folder contains the dataset and code for analyzing synthetic versions of medical insurance cost data.
+This folder contains data, code and results such as plots related to the medical insurance cost data.

-📌 The folder follows the same structure and naming conventions as the other two datasets, ensuring consistency in pre-processing, generation, evaluation, and visualization.
+📌 The structure and code organization are analogous to the *Heart Failure Prediction Data* folder, including synthesizer scripts, evaluation code, and results.

 ---